There are 3 types of loops:

 }

-As long as the condition is true the code encapsulated in between brackets will keep executing
+As long as the condition is true, the code inside the brackets will keep executing.

 Example: